moon1pact/securesave/README.md

 SecureSave reads `$XDG_CONFIG_HOME/securesave/config.toml`, falling back to `~/.config/securesave/config.toml`.
 If the file does not exist, SecureSave simply behaves as if no jobs were defined; direct mode works without any configuration.
-Each job is a named entry:
+Each job is a named entry :

 ```toml
 # ~/.config/securesave/config.toml